SEI-R-2-22/u2_lesson_useEffect/README.md

 ## Cleanups

 Reset your counters back to `0` using the reset button.
-Click the button `20` times.
+Click the button `25` times.
 You should see a new component being rendered on the page and a new message printed to the console.

 Now click the **Reset** button.

-You should see `Unmounted => Clean up any side effects` printed to the console.
+You should see `Unmounted the Surprise => Cleaned up any side effects` printed to the console.

 The `return ()=>{}` runs a function to `clean up` side effects of our component.
 This is really useful for clearing timers or terminating realtime connections.